memgraph/docs/lab/style-script/overview.md

 ---
-id: quick-start
+id: graph-style-script-language
-title: Quick start guide to Style script
+title: Graph Style Script language
-sidebar_label: Quick start
+sidebar_label: Graph Style Script language
+slug: /graph-style-script-language
 ---

 This guide will show you how to easily get started with Style script.
 Style